openthread/ot-docs/site/en/codelabs/openthread-border-router/index.lab.md

 ### Get OTBR code

-Login to your Raspberry Pi and clone `ot-br-posix` from GitHub:
+Log in to your Raspberry Pi and clone `ot-br-posix` from GitHub:

 ```console
 $ git clone https://github.com/openthread/ot-br-posix.git --depth 1